Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: AIT Condition and Its Implications in ANINCE Models

 where $h(\cdot)$ satisfies $\mathbb{E}[ \mathcal{A}_{X \to Y||Z}|Z] = {0}$ and $h(\cdot) \neq {0}$.
 We say that $\{X, Y||Z\}$ follows the AIT condition if and only if $\mathcal{A}_{X \to Y||Z}$ is independent from $Z$. \end{Definition}

+The AIT condition states that if there exists a function $h(\cdot)$ such that $\mathbb{E}[Y - h(X) \mid Z] = 0$, then $\{X, Y \| Z\}$ satisfies the AIT condition if and only if the auxiliary variable $\mathcal{A}_{X \to Y \| Z}$ is independent of $Z$.
+If no non-zero function $h(\cdot)$ exists that satisfies the conditional moment restriction—i.e., $\mathbb{E}[Y - h(X) \mid Z] \neq 0$ for all $h(\cdot)$—then $Y - h(X)$ is always correlated with $Z$ (recall that all variables are assumed to be mean-centered).
+This implies that $Y - h(X)$ is dependent on $Z$, and hence the AIT condition does not hold.
+It is noteworthy that under the completeness condition, there exists a unique function $h(\cdot)$ satisfying $\mathbb{E}[Y - h(X) \mid Z] = 0$ in the additive nonparametric IV model (Equation \eqref{Eq-IV-Model}); this function coincides with the true causal function $f(\cdot)$ of $X$ on $Y$.
 For the sake of conciseness, we often drop the subscript ${X \to Y||Z}$ from $\mathcal{A}_{X \to Y||Z}$ when there is no ambiguity.
-The following theorem shows the testability of an IV in light of the AIT condition in an ANINCE model. \begin{Theorem}[\textbf{{Necessary Condition for IV}}] Let $X$, $Y$, and $Z$ be the treatment, outcome, and candidate IV in an ANINCE model, respectively.
-Suppose that $X$, $Y$, and $Z$ are correlated and that the sample size $n \to \infty$ holds.
-Further, suppose that the probability densities $p(\boldsymbol{\varepsilon_U})$ and $p(\varepsilon_Z)$ are twice differentiable, and positive on ($-\infty, \infty$).
-If $Z$ is a valid IV relative to $X \to Y$, then $\{X, Y||Z\}$ always satisfies the AIT condition. \end{Theorem}
+The following theorem shows the testability of an IV in light of the AIT condition in an ANINCE model.

-\begin{proof} If $Z$ is a valid IV relative to $X \to Y$, then the ANINCE model can be rephrased as additive non-parametric IV models (Equation \eqref{Eq-IV-Model}).
-Following the consistent IV estimation method via the conditional mean model (e.g., \citet{newey2003instrumental,singh2019kernel,bennett2019deep}), $h(\cdot)$ can represent the unbiased causal effect $f(\cdot)$ of $X$ on $Y$ as the sample size $n \to \infty$, implying that $h(\cdot) = f(\cdot)$.
-Thus, we have auxiliary variable
+\begin{Theorem}[\textbf{{Necessary Condition for IV}}] Let $X$, $Y$, and $Z$ be the treatment, outcome, and candidate IV in an ANINCE model, respectively.
+Suppose that $X$, $Y$, and $Z$ are correlated and that Assumption \ref{Ass-completeness} holds.
+If $Z$ is a valid IV relative to $X \to Y$, then $\{X, Y||Z\}$ always satisfies the AIT condition. \end{Theorem} \begin{proof}

-Below, we prove this theorem using the linear separability of the logarithm of the joint density of independent variables, which states the fact that for a set of independent random variables whose joint density is twice differentiable, the Hessian of the logarithm of their density is diagonal everywhere from \cite{lin1997factorizing} (See Theorem \ref{Theorem-lin} in Appendix \ref{Appendix-proofs} for further details).
+If $Z$ is a valid IV relative to $X \to Y$, then the ANINCE model can be rephrased as additive nonparametric IV models: